-Hazard Expected Change in related climate indices Exposed Project Output Risk Detailed comments Floods Increase in maximum 5-day rainfall and Transmission lines and substations M to H The transmission lines (output 1) and the substations precipitation intensity predicted by (Output 1 and Output 2) (output2) in the boxes Tasken, BuSaKa and Navoi face the climate model ensemble FerAnd M highest risk (>30% of RX5 day) of floods in the future (see Tasken Н Table 12).
-For these infrastructures, heavy rains and Surkha M flooding can undermine tower structures through erosion, as BuSaKa H well damage underground cables and infrastructure when Navoi Н moisture comes into contact with the equipment and leads to short circuiting.
-Droughts Moderate increase in CDD and high Transmission lines and substations Н The transmission lines (output 1) and the substations and increase in extreme temperature (Output 1 and Output 2) (output2) in all the are at high risk of droughts and heatwaves predicted by climate model ensemble FerAnd Н heatwaves in the future.
-This is mainly due to large increase Tasken Н in the average temperature and TXx (~7%) in the future for Surkha Н all the boxes (see section 4.2 and Table 12).
-The increase BuSaKa M in temperature related extremes will significantly increase Navoi Н the energy loss from the transmission lines.
-High temperatures can damage control systems through loss of information and communications technology service or reduce quality of service.
+Hazard Expected Change in related climate indices Exposed Project Output Risk Detailed comments Floods Increase in maximum 5-day rainfall and All subsations Medium The substations in the boxes TasSyrDhz, BukSamKas and precipitation intensity predicted by to High Sur face the highest risk (>30% of RX5 day) of floods in the climate model ensemble FerAndNam future (see Table 12).
+For these infrastructures, heavy rains TasSyrDhz Μ and flooding can undermine tower structures through Sur н erosion, as well as damage underground cables and BukSamKas н infrastructure when moisture comes into contact with the KarKho н equipment and leads to short-circuiting.
+L Droughts Moderate increase in CDD and high All substations High Across the country, the substations are all at high risk of and increase in extreme temperature droughts and heat waves in the future.
+This is mainly due to heatwaves predicted by climate model ensemble FerAndNam н a large increase in the average temperature and TXx (~7%) TasSyrDhz н in the future for all the boxes (see section 4.2 and Table 12).
+Sur н High temperatures can damage control systems through BukSamKas M to H loss of information and communications technology service KarKho н or reduce the quality of service.
 Drought may also cause additional risk for damage from dust.
-Dust storms Increase in maximum temperature Transmission lines and substations M to H The transmission lines (output 1) and the substations and wind predicted by climate model ensemble (Output 1 and Output 2) (output2) in the BuSaKa and Navoi are at high risk of dust erosion FerAnd M storms and wind erosion hazards in the future.
-The Tasken M consistent increase in average temperature and TXx (~7%) Surkha M in the future will likely increase the frequency and magnitude BuSaKa H of wind related hazards (see section 4.2 and Table 12).
-The Navoi Н increased hazard level may adversely affect energy transmission performance, as dust storms are known to cause corrosion and transmission losses from overhead power lines and can cause damage to pole mounted transformers and energy distribution systems.

-Landslides, Increase in maximum 1-day and 5-day Transmission lines and substations Medium The consistent increase in the precipitation related water-related precipitation predicted by climate model (Output 1 and Output 2) extremes RX1 and RX5 in the future will likely increase the erosion, and ensemble FerAnd Н risk of landslide and erosion activity in the region. mudflows Tasken M Moreover, the mountainous part in the east and south are Surkha M highly vulnerable to landslide hazard.
-BuSaKa M Navoi L Wildfire Increase in maximum temperature Transmission lines and substations Low The project has a low exposure to wildfires, and thus a low predicted by climate model ensemble (Output 1 and Output 2) risk level FerAnd L Tasken L Surkha L BuSaKa L Navoi L
+Dust storms Increase in maximum temperature All subsations Medium The substations in the boxes BukSamKas and KarKho are and wind predicted by climate model ensemble to High at high risk of dust storms and wind erosion hazards in the erosion FerAndNam future.
+The consistent increase in average temperature and TasSyrDhz Μ TXx (~7%) in the future will likely increase the frequency and Sur Μ magnitude of wind-related hazards (see section 4.2 and BukSamKas Μ Table 12).
+The increased hazard level may adversely affect KarKho н energy transmission performance, as dust storms are н known to cause corrosion and transmission losses from overhead power lines and can cause damage to pole- mounted transformers and energy distribution systems.
+Landslides, Increase in maximum 1-day and 5-day All subsations Medium The consistent increase in the precipitation-related water-related precipitation predicted by climate model extremes RX1 and RX5 in the future will likely increase the erosion, and ensemble FerAndNam н risk of landslide and erosion activity in the region.
+Moreover, mudflows TasSyrDhz Μ

+Sur Μ the mountainous part in the east and south are highly

+BukSamKas Μ vulnerable to landslide hazards.

+KarKho L

+Wildfire Increase in maximum temperature All subsations Low The project has a low exposure to wildfires, and thus a low-

+predicted by climate model ensemble risk level

+FerAndNam L

+TasSyrDhz L

+Sur L

+BukSamKas L

+KarKho L